Copyleaks

 Copyleaks is a plagiarism detection platform that uses artificial intelligence (AI) to identify similar and identical content across various formats.

-Copyleaks was founded in 2015 by Alon Yamin and Yehonatan Bitton, software developers working with text analysis, AI, machine learning, and other cutting-edge technologies.
-The pair had worked together as software developers in the Israel Defense Forces intelligence unit.
+Copyleaks was founded in 2015 by Alon Yamin and Yehonatan Bitton, software developers working with text analysis, AI, machine learning, and other technologies.

 Copyleaks' product suite is used by businesses, educational institutions, and individuals to identify potential plagiarism and AI-generated content in order to provide transparency around responsible AI adoption.

 In 2022, Copyleaks raised $7.75 million to expand its anti-plagiarism capabilities.

 Services

 Copyleaks offers a suite of tools for academic institutions, businesses, and individuals designed to detect plagiarism and content generated by artificial intelligence.
 The service analyzes text by comparing it against a database and by using an AI model to comprehend semantic meaning and writing style.

 The AI detection tool is intended to identify text produced by large language models, including cases where text may be paraphrased to mask AI generation.
 It is also available as a Chrome extension to verify online content.

 The company also provides a specific tool, Codeleaks, for detecting AI-generated and plagiarized source code, which also identifies the original software license.